-An autonomous vehicle is a vehicle that can drive without driver involvement [278].
-Autonomous mode required AI to process and integrate massive amounts of data collected from sensors.
-Autonomous vehicles can enable people with different disabilities (e.g. visual, physical) to drive a vehicle by themselves [278].
-This example shows how AI can improve the life of people with disabilities and accomplish things that were unimaginable in the past.
+An autonomous vehicle is a vehicle that can drive without driver involvement [288].
+Autonomous mode required Al to process and integrate massive amounts of data collected from sensors.
+Autonomous vehicles can enable people with different disabilities (e.g. visual, physical) to drive a vehicle by themselves [288].
+This example shows how Al can improve the lives of people with disabilities and accomplish things that were unimaginable in the past.